 1st FRASCAL Virtual Colloquium

 In keeping with this spirit, our doctoral, associated doctoral and post-doctoral researchers organised a virtual colloquium in 2021 (22 April to 22 July).
-This event replaced the mini-symposium at CFRAC 2021 that was already in the planning stage at that time, when the conference had been cancelled due to the Corona pandemic.
+This event replaced a mini-symposium at CFRAC 2021 that was already in the planning stage at that time, when the conference had been cancelled due to the Corona pandemic.
 The organisation of a mini-symposium at an international conference is part of our qualification program within FRASCAL.
 Therefore, the new ‘FRASCAL Virtual Colloquium’ served as a replacement event and provided a platform to discuss recent advances in the computational modelling of fracture at various length and time scales.
 Ambitious goals were pursued, such as increasing the understanding of fracture behaviour, the optimal design of structures, failure time prediction and the design of smart materials.

 The programme of events (available here as a PDF) was comprised of a weekly series of 12 guest talks in total by experts tackling the aforementioned problems from different viewpoints, such as mechanics, materials science, mathematics, physics and chemistry.
 Each 45-minute talk was followed by a public discussion with a multinational audience spanning from FAU members to members from other national and international research institutions.
-Afterwards, an in-depth exchange between the doctoral students from FRASCAL and the invited experts place.
+Afterwards, an in-depth exchange between the doctoral students from FRASCAL and the invited experts took place.

 In the 1st FRASCAL Virtual Colloquium, recent studies on fracture and the failure of materials were presented by various guest speakers, including material instability, crack formation and transition, material adhesion and grain boundary evolution.
 A wide variety of materials, from brittle to ductile and from crystalline to disordered, were discussed.
 Along the same vein, different approaches to modelling materials, ranging from molecular dynamics to statistical and continuum mechanics, were addressed.
 Specifically, the following methods spanning various scales were reviewed in the talks: Atomic-scale and coarse-grained molecular dynamic simulations, line tension models, statistical-mechanics models, fibre bundle models, cohesive zone models, phase-field methods, eigenerosion approaches, smeared methods, continuum disconnections, damage homogenization, and the material point method.